damalialutfiani/Quizz-on-codecademy2/BI Dashboards with Power BI/Article4 Dashboarding and Storytelling with Power BI.md

 A. Should you use a page or a dashboard?
 Dashboard
 B. What is the first step in designing this story?
 Define the objective
+C. What should be on each Dashboard no matter what?
+Actionable list
+D. Which items should be edited on each chart?
+Tool tips and Colors